-Monique Wells founder of Discover Paris! has lived in Paris with her husband, Tom Reeves since 1992.
+Monique Wells founder of Entree to Black Paris has lived in Paris with her husband, Tom Reeves since 1992.
 She was named Black Culture and Heritage VIP in Paris.
 She has authored several wonderful books and itineraries, including Paris Reflections: Walks Through African American Paris and the Black Pearl Walk.
 Tom is the author of Paris Insights-An Anthology and the Paris Insights blog.
-He is co-owner of Discover Paris!
-Enjoy Monique’s insights on Josephine Baker’s Paris.

 Many travelers made a centennial celebration pilgrimage to Les Milandes (located in the Dordogne area of the Périgord region of France) — an overnight trip from Paris.
 The owners of the château held a charity gala celebration on 2 June 2006 to raise money to support the creation of another Josephine Baker Monument unveiled at the entrance to the village of Les Milandes the following day on Josephine’s birthday.
-Singers accompanied by Jazz orchestra, performed several of Josephine’s best known songs.
+Singers accompanied by a Jazz orchestra performed several of Josephine’s best-known songs.

 Josephine Baker Resources